microsoft/Azure_Kinect_ROS_Driver/README.md

 This project is a ROS node which publishes sensor data from the Azure Kinect Developer Kit.
 Developers working with ROS can use this node to connect an Azure Kinect Developer Kit to an existing ROS installation.

+This repository uses the [Azure Kinect Sensor SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) to communicate with the Azure Kinect hardware.

 ## Features

 This ROS node outputs a variety of sensor data, including: